Hair Loss and Traditional Chinese Medicine

 - 3 min read

-Hair loss in women has historically received far less attention than classic male-pattern baldness (shocker).
+Much like spring draws from the quiet stores of winter, the growth of our hair is deeper than just the root.
+Hair loss in women has historically received far less attention than classic male-pattern baldness.
 Until recently, it wasn’t fully on my radar either.
-What I’ve come to see is that it’s far more common than we acknowledge and often tied to hormonal shifts such as PCOS, postpartum changes, menopause, and excess DHT — in both women and men.
+What I’ve come to see is that it’s far more common than we acknowledge.
+Often, it is tied to hormonal shifts such as PCOS, postpartum changes, menopause, and excess DHT — in both women and men.

-Historically, my treatment approach involved traditional Acupuncture, internal herbal medicine, and the use of a seven-star or plum blossom needle for home scalp stimulation.
-Results were mixed and my enthusiasm was… measured.
+Historically, my treatment approach involved traditional acupuncture, internal herbal medicine, and the use of a seven-star or plum blossom needle for home scalp stimulation.
+Results were mixed, and my enthusiasm was measured.
 The tone was often, “Let’s see what happens.
 No guarantees.”

 Recently, I’ve added several modalities that have changed the landscape entirely: